 Cultivating a Community

-Over the next two decades, the Trust Committee accumulated a number of illiquid assets, among them the note on the Barber Shop on Winslow Way, a piece of land-locked property on Wyatt Avenue, a stock certificate for one share of General Electric Stock (donated by Bob Karr’s father), and shares in American Marine Bank donated by bank founder Lou Goller.
-The Trust Committee was a low priority for the Bainbridge Foundation board, but the group appointed Steve Davis and others to its membership.
+Over the next two decades, the Trust Committee accumulated a number of illiquid assets, among them the note on the Barber Shop on Winslow Way, a piece of land-locked property on Wyatt Avenue, a stock certificate for one share of General Electric Stock, and shares in American Marine Bank donated by bank founder Lou Goller.

-From 2001 to 2005, the Bainbridge Island Community Endowment was an all-volunteer organization that contracted with The Seattle Foundation to provide investment management, fund accounting, and grantmaking services.
+From 2001 to 2005, the Bainbridge Community Foundation was an all-volunteer organization that contracted with the Seattle Foundation to provide investment management, fund accounting, and grantmaking services.
 During this time, the foundation grew to $2.5 million in total assets.
-In 2005, the organization hired Erin Hults as a grant administrator and later Kassia Sing as a development director.
-Jean Casey would later replace Erin and would work with Kassia for the lion’s share of the next five years.
-Under their leadership, the foundation grew to more than $7 million and initiated its first Community Grant Cycle, the Foundation’s discretionary grantmaking program.
+By the end of its first decade, the foundation grew to more than $7 million and initiated its first Community Grants Cycle, the foundation’s discretionary grantmaking program.

 “Through BCF we have enjoyed learning about our many local nonprofits and the positive roles they play in our lives.
 We also have seen wonderful examples of generosity on the part of individual citizens, actions that encourage giving by others.”